 I hope you are enjoying life, while remembering to give yourself as much unconditional love as your furry, finned, scaled, and feathered companion give to you.
 In my last post I went waaaaay up into the heart, so today I am going to switch gears and talk about three things I freaking love: Big Cats, Wildlife Ecology, and Sleep!

 The other day I was taking a break from writing our book trilogy by tweetering around on twitter (another one of my best displacement behaviors). 😉 While I was out there I came across a very cool post from Panthera, so I was inspired to learn more.
-I’ve been following their great work ever since a dear friend became their director a few years ago, but this particular project really got my attention.
+I’ve been following their great work ever since a dear friend became their C.O.O., but this particular project really got my attention.
 It was not only about who cougars are choosing to cuddle with, but where and why.

 If you are not yet aware, Panthera is not only the name of the genus within the Felidae family; Panthera is also the only organization in the world that is devoted exclusively to the conservation of the world’s 40 wild cat species and their landscapes!
 Seriously.
 How amazing is that!?
 You will be stunned at the incredible conservation work they are doing around the globe, so be sure to check them out!
 Below is their mission statement.